redbadger/crux/docs/src/rfcs/decouple-from-http-types.md

 This matters because it means **the async body model is not load-bearing for the core effect contract.** It exists mainly to power the ergonomic builder API and the async middleware story.
-That gives us latitude to replace `Body` with something much simpler in the default path.
+That gave us latitude to replace `Body` with something much simpler in the default path.

 ## Naming collision warning (breaking change to be managed)